danielfett/draft-dpop/main.md

-The authorization server MAY supply the new once in the same way that the initial one was supplied: by using a WWW-Authenticate response as specified above.
+The authorization server MAY supply the new once in the same way that the initial one was supplied: by using a `DPoP-Nonce` HTTP header in the response.
-Of course, each time this happens it requires an extra round trip.
+Of course, each time this happens it requires an extra protocol round trip.

-A more efficient manner of supplying a new once value is also defined -- by including the `nextnonce` parameter of the `Authentication-Info` header in the `200 OK` response from the previous request, as defined in Section 3.5 of [@RFC7616].
+A more efficient manner of supplying a new once value is also defined -- by including a `DPoP-Nonce` HTTP header in the `200 OK` response from the previous request.
 The client MUST use the new nonce value supplied for the next token request, and for all subsequent token requests until the authorization server supplies a new nonce.